project-fifo/docs/technical/api/vms.rst

 .. todo::

   * Response as object has to be checked.
-If incorrect :>json ... backup has to be eddited accordingly.
+If incorrect :>json ... backup has to be edited accordingly.

   * data has to be added for :>json object backup